ONSdigital/ons-pattern-library-starter/src/utilities/partials/margin.md

 </div>
 [/snippet]

-Set margin on an element
+Set margin on an element.
+Margin is spacing applied outside of the div.